typescript-eslint/typescript-eslint/CONTRIBUTING.md

   - Coverage reports should automatically be generated locally, and the `codecov` bot should also comment on your PR with the percentage, as well as links to the line-by-line coverage of each file touched by your PR.
 - Ensure you have no lint errors.
   - You can run `yarn lint` in any package or in the root.
-  - You can run `yarn lint:markdown` in the root.
+  - You can run `yarn lint-markdown` in the root.
 - If you have made changes to any markdown documentation, ensure there are no spelling errors
-  - You can run `yarn check:spelling` in the root.
+  - You can run `yarn check-spelling` in the root.
   - Or if you are using vscode, you can use [`Code Spell Checker`](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) plugin.
 - If you have made changes within the `eslint-plugin` package, ensure the configs and documentation are valid.
-  - You can run `yarn check:configs` and `yarn check:docs` in the root, or in the `eslint-plugin` folder.
+  - You can run `yarn check-configs` and `yarn check-docs` in the root, or in the `eslint-plugin` folder.

 ### Raising a PR